-- Following the Jenkins' Ear War, the Spanish switched from big fleets calling at several ports to small fleets that were trading at a wide variety of ports, this way developing a flexibility which made them less subject to attack.
-These vessels also started to travel around Cape Horn in order to trade directly at ports located on the western coast.
+Following Guerra del Asiento (Jenkins' Ear War / 1739-1748), the Spanish switched from big fleets calling at several ports to small fleets trading at various ports.
+These ships also started to travel around Cape Horn trading directly at western coast South America ports.

 The Portobelo cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Portobelo, Panama.